Chase Lambin

-Chase Morrow Lambin (born July 7, 1979) is an American professional baseball coach for the Nashville Sounds in the Texas Rangers organization.
+Chase Morrow Lambin (born July 7, 1979) is an American former professional baseball infielder and current coach for the Nashville Sounds in the Texas Rangers organization.
 Lambin retired as a player in 2014, after playing in several Minor League organizations, as well as for the independent Sugar Land Skeeters.
-He played in Nippon Professional Baseball for the Chiba Lotte Marines in 2009.
+He played in Nippon Professional Baseball (NPB) for the Chiba Lotte Marines in 2009.

-Career
+Playing career

 High school and college

 Lambin attended Cypress Falls High School.
 As a third baseman, Lambin was named to the Baseball Factory Pre-Season First Team.
 Playing baseball for Grayson County College, Lambin was named to the JUCO World Series All-Tournament Team in 1999 and 2000.
 He spent one season at University of Texas at Austin, hitting for a .214 batting average in 28 at-bats.

 Lambin transferred to the University of Louisiana at Lafayette, where he played as a senior for the Louisiana–Lafayette Ragin' Cajuns baseball team.
-He was selected by the New York Mets in the 34th round (1017th overall selection) of the 2002 Major League Baseball Draft.
+He was selected by the New York Mets in the 34th round (1017th overall selection) of the 2002 Major League Baseball draft.